BehroozMansouri/TangentCFT/README.md

 We introduce a new formula embedding model that we use with two hierarchical representations, (1) Symbol Layout Trees (SLTs) for appearance, and (2) Operator Trees (OPTs) for mathematical content.
 Following the approach of graph embeddings such as DeepWalk, we generate tuples representing paths between pairs of symbols depth-first, embed tuples using the fastText n-gram embedding model, and then represent an SLT or OPT by its average tuple embedding vector.
 We then combine SLT and OPT embeddings, leading to state-of-the-art results for the formula retrieval task of NTCIR-12.

 # Requirements
 The codebase is implemented in Python 3.6.
-Package versions used for development are in [requirement.txt] (https://github.com/BehroozMansouri/TangentCFT/blob/master/requirements.txt) file.
+Package versions used for development are in [requirement.txt](https://github.com/BehroozMansouri/TangentCFT/blob/master/requirements.txt) file.

 # Dataset
-To evaluate our embedding model we used [NTCIR-12 dataset] (https://www.cs.rit.edu/~rlaz/NTCIR-12_MathIR_Wikipedia_Corpus.zip), focusing on formula retrieval task.
+To evaluate our embedding model we used [NTCIR-12 dataset](https://www.cs.rit.edu/~rlaz/NTCIR-12_MathIR_Wikipedia_Corpus.zip), focusing on formula retrieval task.
 The collection contains over 590000 mathematical formulas from Wikipedia with 20 formula queries with their relevant formulas.
 For comparison with previous approaches we used bpref score to evaluate the top-1000 relevant formulas.

 # Running TangentCFT
 Here are the steps to do the Tangent-CFT embeddings.
 It is assumed that, tuples for each formula are extracted beforehand using Tangent-S (see [paper](https://dl.acm.org/citation.cfm?id=3080748) and [code](https://www.cs.rit.edu/~dprl/files/release_tangent_S.zip) ) in a separate file, with each tuple located in a line.
 With that assumption, the following steps are needed before training the model: